sidonieB/Workflows/2_target_capture_data_analysis.md

 ```

 ### Typical command when using slurm
 You will not need a loop, but instead create an array job.
-See the example_scripts folder for an example of how to run this on a cluster using slurm.
+See the [slurm cheat sheet](https://github.com/sidonieB/Workflows/blob/main/Slurm_cheat_sheet.md) for an example of how to run this on a cluster using slurm.

 ### Retrieving the splash zone
 You can retrieve the flanking regions of the target regions using Matt Johnson's intronerate script from the HybPiper directory.